robotstreamer/robotstreamer/README.md

 After editing the file, save and restart the pi.

+<h2> Recommended Hardware </h2>

+It's good to have a webcam with a mic for the robot.
+Stardard USB cams should work.
+Here are some tips on choosing hardware:

+Don't use a Logitech C270 because it will have intermittent audio issues.

+Don't use a Logitech C920 because you have have to unplug it and plug it back in to USB every time you restart to make it work.

+We've verified that an Aluretek AWCL05F works for audio and video.

 <h2> How to figure out problems if it's not starting the video feed </h2>

 First run this script to kill all the processess running: